 Together, Ruby and Clio are foundational tools for providing the best client experiences.
 Here’s a quick overview of how we work together:

-Automatically intake new clients: Every call, voicemail, and message you receive via Ruby’s live receptionists automatically syncs to your Clio Grow Matter Pipeline.
+Automatically intake new clients: Every call, voicemail, and message you receive via Ruby’s live receptionists automatically syncs to your Clio Grow Matter Pipeline, prepopulating the Quick Intake Form with details like name, phone, and caller notes.